siw028/siwen.github.io/_ai-education/AI_Education.md

 📄 [AI + Education (PDF)](https://siw028.github.io/siwen.github.io/files/AI+Education/AI+Education.pdf)

-### Resource 2: Practical LLM Applications in Teaching
+### Resource 2: Practical LLM Applications

 A curated summary based on Andrej Karpathy's "How I use LLMs" talk, adapted specifically for AP curriculum teachers.
 This presentation includes:
-* Practical prompting techniques
+* General ways to use LLMs
 * Creating review guides for students
 * Additional applications in education

-Recommended for educators who have basic LLM experience but want to explore advanced applications.
+Recommended for educators (or just anyone in general) who have basic LLM experience but want to explore advanced applications.

 📄 [How to Use LLMs (PDF)](https://siw028.github.io/siwen.github.io/files/AI+Education/How to Use LLMs.pdf)

 > **Note:** For a deeper understanding, I highly recommend watching the original 2-hour video by Andrej Karpathy.
-It's a valuable resource where an accomplished researcher shares his knowledge freely and accessibly.
+It's a blessing to everyone where an accomplished researcher shares his knowledge freely and accessibly.